AlexWimpory/AMLS/README.md

 * B2: Eye color recognition: 5 different eye colors
 * Datasets: Celeba, Celeba_test and Cartoon_set, Cartoon_set_test

-Each task is self-sufficient but the code was designed to be resuable therefore there is a lot of duplicate code in each directory.
+Each task is self-sufficient but the code was designed to be reusable therefore there is a lot of duplicate code in each directory.

 Packages required found in requirements.txt and can be installed using pip install -r requirements.txt.